sailpoint-oss/developer.sailpoint.com/docs/extensibility/event-triggers/early-access/identity-deleted.md

 - No assigned capabilities (ex. not an assigned cert reviewer)
 - Not involved in any active certification as a target (its access is not being certified)

-After accounts are aggregated and the identity refresh process finds an identity that meets the above criteria, the associated identity is deleted from IdentityNow.
+After accounts are aggregated and the identity refresh process finds an identity that meets the above criteria, the associated identity is deleted from Identity Security Cloud.
 For more information, see [Configuring Correlation](https://community.sailpoint.com/t5/Connectors/Configuring-Correlation/ta-p/74045).
 The Identity deleted event contains any identity attributes as they are configured in the identity profile.
 For more information, see [Mapping Identity Profiles](https://community.sailpoint.com/t5/Admin-Help/Mapping-Identity-Profiles/ta-p/77877).

 :::info

-IdentityNow will **hide** an identity from the identity list in the UI when the authoritative account is removed.
+Identity Security Cloud will **hide** an identity from the identity list in the UI when the authoritative account is removed.
 This does not necessarily mean that the identity has been deleted.
 The identity will only be deleted when the above criteria are met.
 The deletion task run each night, so there will be a delay from when the criteria are met to when the identity will actually be deleted.

 :::